paulmarrington/CustomAssets/Assets/Askowl/CustomAssets/Documentation/Askowl-CustomAssets.md

 Custom assets aid decoupling.
 Many components can operate without directly knowing each other.

 Access custom asset values by either casting or using the `Value` getter.
-ToString() willways call ToString() on the Value field.
+ToString() will aways call ToString() on the Value field.
 ```C#
 Debug.LogFormat("{0} == {1}",maxFloat.Value, ((float) maxFloat);
 Debug.LogFormat("{0} == {1}",maxFloat.Value.ToString(), maxFloat.ToString());